 View Tags on a Cost Report

 From the Tags page, you can view a Cost Report that is filtered and grouped based on a selected tag.
 You can do this for both provider and virtual tags.
 This can help you to view any current or past costs associated with the tag.
-In the below visual example:
+In the below visual example:- The user searches for the

-virtual tag and selects to view a Cost Report for that tag. - The Cost Report is displayed.
-The report is also filtered by the tag's associated providers by the tag and grouped by that tag's values.
+environmentvirtual tag and selects to view a Cost Report for that tag. - The Cost Report is displayed.
+The report is also filtered by the tag’s associated providers by the tag and grouped by that tag’s values.

 Hide Tags

-- Hidden from report menus: The tag key is no longer displayed in the Filters or Group By menus on reports for other Vantage users; however, users with the Owner role can still manage tag visibility (i.e., unhide the tag) via the Tags screen.
+From the Tags page, you can hide tag keys that you don’t want to appear in report filters or grouping options.
+This is useful for removing redundant tags or preventing other users from seeing certain tags in reports.
+To hide a tag key, click the eyeball icon next to the tag on the All Tags tab.
+As soon as a tag key is hidden, the following changes occur in Vantage:- Hidden from report menus: The tag key is no longer displayed in the Filters or Group By menus on reports for other Vantage users; however, users with the Owner role can still manage tag visibility (i.e., unhide the tag) via the Tags screen.

 - Existing reports remain functional: If a report was already filtered or grouped by the hidden tag, it will continue to work, but if you edit the report’s filters, the hidden tag will no longer be available in the filter’s selection list.